Graiphic/ONNX-Runtime/Execution Providers Tester/README.md

 # Summary of ONNX Execution Provider Results

 This document gathers all test results by Execution Provider (EP).
-Each EP has generated its own README with detailed statistics.
+Each EP has its own `README.md` with detailed results.
-Below, you will first find the hardware and software information used,
-followed by a summary table of the number of nodes that succeeded directly (SUCCESS), fell back (FALLBACK), or failed (FAIL) for each EP.

 ## Hardware and Software